wheelebin/surveysfordays/README.md

 ## Doing

+- TODO Look into flow of data in application (hooks & trpc calls) and refactor to clean up / make more clear
+- TODO Clean up naming of tables & components and hooks

+  - Question & QuestionOption

+- TODO Polish design for existing pages
   - TODO Add menu dots to overview and put delete & edit there (Remove edit from cards)
-- TODO Polish design for existing pages

 ## Backlog Prio